Memnoc/smart_commits/readme.md

 `OPENAI_API_KEY={yourkey}`
 `GITHUB_API_KEY={yourkey}`

-The key gets loaded in the application and allow both OpenAI and Github to perform their checks. test
+The key gets loaded in the application and allow both OpenAI and Github to perform their checks.